ark2398/st-estim-extension/README.md

 * **Smart Duration & Pacing:** LLMs are bad at math.
 Instead of guessing seconds, the AI can specify relative durations (e.g., `"100%"`) that automatically calculate and scale to the exact reading time of its generated response, adjusted by your personal "Duration Pacing Factor".
 * **Stereo Channel Targeting:** The AI can actively isolate sensations to a specific body part by routing the audio strictly to the Left (CH 1) or Right (CH 2) audio channel, or stimulate both simultaneously for full-body immersion.
 * **Simultaneous Device Profiles:** E-stim hardware feels different depending on the device and electrode placement.
 You can select and combine multiple "Profiles" via checkboxes to map specific audio tracks to subjective sensations.
-* **Automatic State Awareness (Prompt Interception):** The AI always knows exactly what the hardware is currently doing (running indefinitely, stopped, intensity, remaining time).
-The extension automatically injects real-time telemetry into the prompt just before the AI generates a response.
+* **Automatic State Awareness (Dynamic Macros):** The AI always knows exactly what the hardware is currently doing (running indefinitely, stopped, intensity, remaining time).
+The extension provides an `{{estim_state}}` macro that dynamically tracks telemetry without cluttering the chat history.
 * **Smart "Stop" Logic:** The AI can actively decide to stop a stimulation by calling the tool with the built-in `stop` pattern or setting the intensity to `0`.
 * **100% Local & Secure:** No external APIs, no cloud tracking.
 Everything runs locally and audio files are lazy-loaded into memory for instant, lag-free playback.